Know before you go! Check out our Waiting Area Webcams.

 - How is a Limited Purpose credential different from DC DMV’s current credential?

-A Limited Purpose credential, which will be issued to those DC residences which have never been issued a social security number, have been previously issued a social security number but is now ineligible to receive one or is not eligible to be issued a social security number, will be marked “not for federal official purposes”.
+A Limited Purpose credential, which will be issued to those DC residences which have never been issued a social security number, have been previously issued a social security number but is now ineligible to receive one or is not eligible to be issued a social security number, will be marked “not valid for official federal purposes”.
 Other than these requirements, it will look like our current DC DMV credential.

 This means you will not be able to use the Limited Purpose credential to enter federal facilities, enter a nuclear plant or board an airplane.
 Additionally, other entities may or may not accept the credential for identification purposes.